 Click the Collect Ranges button to run the analysis.

-The analysis tries to derive range information for objects in the selected system.
+The analysis tries to derive range information for objects in the selected system under design.
 Your next steps depend on the analysis results.

 |Analysis Results||Fixed-Point Tool Behavior||Next Steps||For More Information|